madelineabbott/OUF_CR_twostage/README.md

-# two_stage_CR_OUF
+# Joint OU factor model and cumulative risk model
-Code for fitting dynamic OU factor model and cumulative risk model using a weighted two-stage approach
+Code for fitting dynamic Ornstein-Uhlenbeck (OU) factor model and cumulative risk model using a weighted two-stage approach.